FAQs – Hypnotherapy

 5. Isn’t hypnotherapy a bit of a gimmicky type of treatment?

-Definitely not.
-Hypnotherapy is firmly rooted in neuroscience.
-Our work together in Solution Focused Hypnotherapy will explain how the different parts of the brain work together to make life difficult for us – and that we can adapt how our brain works to make life more joyful and fruitful.
+Hypnotherapy is rooted in neuroscience and it has been the focus of much research.
+Our work together addresses how different parts of the brain work together to protect us, but also to sometimes make life difficult for us – and that we can adapt how our brain works to make life more joyful and fruitful.
 Hypnosis has been around for centuries.
-It is an ancient, much-respected practice that has rightly gained popularity in recent years as people become more and more aware of its benefits.
+It is an ancient, much-respected practice that is increasingly finding its place in a modern, therapeutic setting.

 6. Is hypnotherapy regulated by professional bodies?